redox-os/book/src/build-system-reference.md

 ### Filesystem Configuration

-- `config` - This folder contains all filesystem configurations.
+- `config` - This directory contains all filesystem configurations.
-- `config/*.toml` - Filesystem templates used by the CPU target configurations (a template can use other template to reduce duplication)
+- `config/*.toml` - Filesystem configurations (a template can use other template to reduce duplication)
-- `config/$ARCH/your-config.toml` - The filesystem configuration of the QEMU image to be built, e.g. `config/x86_64/desktop.toml`
+- `config/base.toml` - Essential configuration
+- `config/minimal.toml` - The variant without server tools and Orbital.
+Aimed for low-end computers, embedded hardware, testers and developers.
-- `config/$ARCH/server.toml` - The variant with system components (without Orbital) and some important tools.
+- `config/server.toml` - The variant with some important tools without Orbital.
 Aimed for servers, low-end computers, testers and developers (try this config if you have boot problems on QEMU or real hardware).
+- `config/$ARCH/server-demo.toml` - Configuration with for server demonstration
+- `config/desktop-minimal.toml` - The minimal `desktop` variant for low-end computers and embedded hardware.
+Aimed for servers, low-end computers, embedded hardware and developers.
-- `config/$ARCH/desktop.toml` - The variant with system components, the Orbital desktop environment and some important programs (this is the default configuration of the build system).
+- `config/desktop.toml` - The variant with some important CLI and GUI programs (this is the default configuration of the build system).
 Aimed for end-users, gamers, testers and developers.
+- `config/$ARCH/desktop-contain.toml` - `desktop` variant with sandbox enabled by default
-- `config/$ARCH/dev.toml` - The variant with development tools included.
+- `config/dev.toml` - The variant with development tools included.
 Aimed for developers.
-- `config/$ARCH/demo.toml` - The variant with a complete system and optional programs and games.
+- `config/demo.toml` - The variant with a complete system and optional programs and games.
 Aimed for end-users, gamers, testers and developers.
-- `config/$ARCH/desktop-minimal.toml` - The minimal `desktop` variant for low-end computers and embedded hardware.
-Aimed for servers, low-end computers, embedded hardware and developers.
-- `config/$ARCH/minimal.toml` - The variant without network support and Orbital.
-Aimed for low-end computers, embedded hardware, testers and developers.
-- `config/$ARCH/minimal-net.toml` - The variant without Orbital and tools.
-Aimed for low-end computers, embedded hardware, testers and developers.
+- `config/x11.toml` - Configuration for X11 sessions and applications
+- `config/wayland.toml` - Configuration for Wayland sessions and applications
-- `config/$ARCH/resist.toml` - The variant with the `resist` POSIX test suite.
+- `config/acid.toml` - Configuration with the `acid` Redox test suite.
 Aimed for developers.
-- `config/$ARCH/acid.toml` - The variant with the `acid` general-purpose test suite.
-Aimed for developers.
+- `config/os-test.toml` - Configuration with the `os-test` test suite
+- `config/auto-test.toml` - Configuration with automated test suites execution
+- `config/sys-build.toml` - Configuration with automated system compilation testing
+- `config/tests.toml` - Configuration for tests
+- `config/redoxer.toml` - Configuration used to create the Redoxer image
+- `config/redoxer-gui.toml` - Configuration used to create the Redoxer GUI image
+- `config/aarch64/$BOARD/*.toml` - ARM64 board model specific configurations
+- `config/riscv64gc/$BOARD/*.toml` - RISC-V board model specific configurations
+- `config/$ARCH/redoxer.toml` - CPU-specific Redoxer configuration
+- `config/$ARCH/full.toml` - Configuration with all recipes enabled in the package server
-- `config/$ARCH/ci.toml` - The continuous integration variant, recipes added here become packages on the [build server](https://static.redox-os.org/pkg/).
+- `config/$ARCH/ci.toml` - Package server configuration, recipes added here become packages on the [build server](https://static.redox-os.org/pkg/).
 Aimed for packagers and developers.
-- `config/$ARCH/jeremy.toml` - The build of [Jeremy Soller](https://soller.dev/) (creator/BDFL of Redox) with the recipes that he is testing at the moment.
+- `config/$ARCH/jeremy.toml` - The configuration of [Jeremy Soller](https://soller.dev/) (creator/BDFL of Redox) with the recipes that he is testing in the moment.

 ### Build System Files